Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.polygon_border}}**

-polygon_border: "A polygon border is a shape defined by at least two vertices used to draw lines or to apply a style to the stroke of a closed shape."
+A polygon border needs at least two vertices to be defined.
+A border serves to create a *stroke* for the outlines of any sort of polygon, either closed or open, by giving it a style.

+### Adding a Polygon Border

+To add a polygon border, select *Add Polygon Border* on the polygon node menu.